Job & Internship Search

 UNDERSTAND THE NATURE OF THE JOB MARKET AND WHAT IT MEANS FOR YOUR SEARCH

 Most job and internship postings can be found on job search sites and employer websites, however, assistance from connections who already work for the employers you are considering can increase your likelihood of securing interviews.
-These contacts, whether they at UD alumni, family, friends, or professional associates, can help you identify the hiring managers, refer your applications to human resources, and recommend you for positions.
+These contacts, whether they are UD alumni, family, friends, or professional associates, can help you identify the hiring managers, refer your applications to human resources, and recommend you for positions.

 Networking is what ultimately connects most students with their job and internship opportunities, and is an essential part of the job search that should be used in combination with submitting applications through websites.